BuildingSync/schema/proposals/2023/Add PrincipalLightingSystemType.md

 ## Implementation
 Add the element `auc:PrincipalLightingSystemType` globally, and refer it under `auc:Building` and `auc:Section`.
-The enumerations of the added elements are converted from the child elements of `auc:LampType`, which are
+The enumerations of the added elements are combined by sources from Audit Template library and the child elements of `auc:LampType`.
+From Audit Template:
+* Compact Fluorescent
+* Halogen
+* Incandescent
+* LED
+* Mercury Vapor
+* Metal Halide
+* Sodium Vapor High Pressure
+* T5
+* T5HO
+* T8
+* Super T8
+* T12
+* T12HO
+From `auc:LampType`:
 * Incandescent
 * Linear Fluorescent
 * Compact Fluorescent